Doing Business in Iran

 Saturday to Thursday, 9am to 5pm.

-Farsi, is the official language of Iran.
-English is spoken in most business circles and higher levels of government, but it's still best to arrange an interpreter.
+Farsi, also known as Persian, is the official language of Iran.
+English is spoken in most business circles and higher levels of government.
+However, it's still good to arrange an interpreter.

 Business dress should be smart and conservative.
-Suits are standard but wearing a tie is not necessary.
-Women should be particularly careful about covering up their arms, legs and hair in public.
+Suits are standard but wearing a tie is not common.
+Women should dress conservatively.
+They should be particularly careful about covering up their arms, legs and hair in public.

 Gifts are not necessary for business proceedings.
 If invited to a colleague's home, flowers or chocolates are a good option.
 Do not give gifts that contain alcohol or pork.

 While the number of women in business in Iran is increasing steadily, the country still has a long way to go in terms of achieving equality.
+Iran still has a very traditional view of gender roles which impacts how women are treated in business.
 Women rarely occupy the most senior positions.